-Unauthorized configuration changes can wreak havoc on business continuity, which is why detecting and tracking changes is a crucial task for network admins.
+Unauthorized configuration changes can wreak havoc on business continuity, which is why detecting and tracking changes using real-time change detection is a crucial task for network admins.
 Although changes can be tracked manually, this method tends to be time consuming and often leads to human error, like missing out configurations of critical network devices while tracking.

 Real-time change detection must be enabled in the network devices you want to detect changes for.
-The below events give an in-depth look at how real-time change detection works in Network Configuration Manager:
+The below events give an in-depth look at how real-time change detection works and how to configure real-time change detection in Network Configuration Manager:

 Manually checking every configuration to see if a change was made is an impossible task.
-Network Configuration Manager simplifies manging configurations by providing real-time notifications via:
+Network Configuration Manager, using its NCM real-time change detection setup, simplifies manging configurations and monitoring network change by providing real-time notifications via:

 Email: Here, you can specify which email you want these notifications to be sent to.
 You can provide more than one email address.
 You can also edit the subject as well as the content in the notification.
 Using distinct subject lines helps with quickly identifying notifications while looking through your inbox.

-Trouble tickets: Network Cofiguration Manager sends notifications in the form of trouble tickets to the operator in charge of a particular device or a device group.
+Trouble tickets: Network change monitoring software like Network Configuration Manager sends notifications in the form of trouble tickets to the operator in charge of a particular device or a device group.
+You can configure trouble tickets to be sent to your ticketing tool, with a custom message.

-, whether it's an authorized change or not, and what exactly the change was.
-This gives admins better visibility into their networks and helps them manage the network efficiently.
+Proactive change management: Real-time configuration change management helps the administrator detect changes immediately.
+It also gives a detailed report about who made the change, whether it's an authorized change or not, and what exactly the change was.
+This gives admins better visibility into their networks and helps them manage and monitor network changes efficiently.

-Revert unwanted changes: Real-time change tracking allows admins to revert unwanted changes in critical devices before they affect the functioning of that network device.
-As soon as a change is detected, the admin can decide on the spot if the change is necessary or not.
+Revert unwanted changes: Real-time change detection allows admins to revert unwanted changes in critical devices before they affect the functioning of that network device.
+As soon as a change is detected while monitoring network change, the admin can decide on the spot if the change is necessary or not.
 This helps avoid possible network outages and reduces downtime in network devices.

-Reports on configuration changes: Configuration change reports provide the date, time, and other details of a change.
+Reports on configuration changes: Configure real-time change detection in NCM using configuration change reports that provide the date, time, and other details of a change.

 You can apply filters and view reports on a particular device or a device group.
 For example, if you want to view changes made in a Cisco device group, you can apply filters and view a change report on Cisco devices alone.
 Network Configuration Manager also enables users to export reports in PDF format.